bashrc2/AberMUSH/README.md

 ],
 ```

-So that an exit to the east will be visible when you are wearing the item with number 123.
+So that an exit to the east will become available when you are wearing the item with number 123.
+This is like holding open a portal which other players can then use even if they are not wearing the same item.

 ![AberMUSH](docs/tide.png)